li-chiun-lin/GoogleKickStart/2021_A/rabbit_house.md

 # Problem

 Barbara got really good grades in school last year, so her parents decided to gift her with a pet rabbit.
-She was so excited that she built a house for the rabbit, which can be seen as a 2D grid with R rows and C columns.
+She was so excited that she built a house for the rabbit, which can be seen as a 2D grid with $R$ rows and $C$ columns.

 Rabbits love to jump, so Barbara stacked several boxes on several cells of the grid.
 Each box is a cube with equal dimensions, which match exactly the dimensions of a cell of the grid.